MoritzLost/TextformatterPageTitleLinks/README.md

 - This uses regex, so if it's used on a site with many pages, this will have a significant performance impact!
 Make sure to cache the results.
 - Since it's regex, it can never detect all edges cases with heavily nested HTML elements.
 Don't use this on a field with lots of custom HTML structures.
-- If there are multiple pages with the same title, a random one will get linked (determined by MySQL, as the query uses `GROUP BY` to prevent duplicates).
-- If the page has no title in the current language, it won't be linked (this could be seen as a feature as well ...).

-### Planned features

-- "Minimum length" setting for linked page titles.
-- Make multi-language behaviour configurable.
-- Inbuilt caching per field and page.

 ## Installation

-This module is available in the [module directory here](https://modules.processwire.com/modules/textformatter-page-title-links/).
+This module is available in the [modules directory here](https://modules.processwire.com/modules/textformatter-page-title-links/).
 You can download it through the backend using the classname `TextformatterPageTitleLinks`.
 You can also manually clone or download the repository into your `site/modules` directory and install it through the backend.

 ## Configuration